Back behind the golden EIB microphone for the day, for the hour, and then tomorrow Rush will be back here guiding the truth finders of this nation.

 Price gouging laws say companies cannot charge significantly more than their cost.

-But what for matters for wholesalers and gas stations isn't what they paid for the last tank of fuel that's sitting in the tank under the ground.
+But what matters for wholesalers and gas stations isn't what they paid for the last tank of fuel that's sitting in the tank under the ground.

-What matters for them is what's the next tank when it pulls up, the tanker truck pulls up, what are they going to charge me for the next one?
+What matters for them is what's the next tank when it pulls up, the tanker truck pulls up.

-That's called replacement Cost.
+That's called replacement cost.

 And if prices do not increase, then you and I have received a signal that we don't need to change anything about our consumption.